Learning Time-Invariant Reward Functions through Model-Based Inverse Reinforcement Learning: EXPERIMENTS

-\section{Experiments}
+\section{EXPERIMENTS}

 In this section we evaluate the utility of temporal scaling in the context of learning costs through model-based IRL.
-Our study shows that temporal scaling can help LfD generalise better with respect to violations of the temporal alignment assumptions.
-Our solution can learn from multiple demonstrations that may vary in speed and targeted goals.
+Our study shows that temporal scaling can help IRL generalise better with respect to violations of the temporal alignment assumptions.
+Further, we show that our solution can learn from multiple demonstrations that may vary in speed and targeted goals.
 Moreover, we show that our costs can generalise to different tasks represented in terms of different goals and various speeds of execution.